 Economic Impacts on Property Taxes and Local Taxing Jurisdictions

 The Cassadaga Wind Project may place limited (if any) demand on municipal and school district services.
-Also, some of the wind farm employees may have school-aged children.
+For example, some of the wind farm employees may have school-aged children.
 This may cause a marginal increase in school district services and expenditures; however, it is assumed that such expenditures can be recovered through those employees’ property tax payments and the respective district’s state aid.
+If employees live in the municipalities, their required services will be paid for through property taxes and utility fees.

 Although the presence of wind turbines will increase the value of the properties on which they are located, due to the allowed tax exemption pursuant to New York State Real Property Tax Law §487, the landowners of these properties will not be assessed a higher value to reflect these improvements.
-In addition, numerous property value studies based on statistical analysis of real estate transactions have found that wind facilities have no significant impact on property values (Sterzinger et al. 2003; Hoen 2006; Hoen et al. 2009; Hinman 2010; Carter 2011).
+In addition, numerous property value studies based on statistical analysis of real estate transactions have found that wind facilities have no significant impact on property values (Sterzinger et al. 2003; Hoen 2006; Hoen et al. 2009; Hoen et al. 2014; Hinman 2010; Carter 2011).
 Given the results of these studies, it is reasonable to conclude that the proposed Project will not have a significant adverse impact on local property values.
 Therefore, the Project should have no effect on future real property tax obligations for participating or neighboring landowners.

 In exchange for a partial real property tax exemption, the Applicant expects to execute a payment in lieu of taxes (PILOT) Agreement, which will require annual PILOT payments for the next 20 years.
-Although the terms of the PILOT Agreement have not been finalized, in other wind projects in New York State, annual PILOT payments of approximately $5,000 per megawatt installed have been paid during a 20-year term of the PILOT.
-A similar payment structure is anticipated during the operation of the Cassadaga Wind Project.
-At this rate, during the term of the PILOT, the average annual PILOT payment would total $630,000 per year, accumulating up to $12.6 million (in 2014 dollars) over 20 years.
+Although the terms of the PILOT Agreement have not been finalized, similar to other wind projects in New York State, The Applicant plans to enter into a PILOT with an annual payment of $4,000 per megawatt installed during the term of the PILOT.
+At this rate, during the term of the PILOT, the average annual PILOT payment would total $504,000 per year, accumulating up to $10.1 million (in 2014 dollars) over 20 years.

 This annual revenue stream will be distributed among the relevant taxing jurisdictions according to their share as determined by the local combined tax rates and pursuant to the terms of the PILOT Agreement.
-Table 12 summarizes the projected annual PILOT payments based on the average distribution of property taxes.
+Table 14 summarizes the projected annual PILOT payments based on the average distribution of property taxes.
 Municipalities include the Towns of Cherry Creek, Charlotte, Arkwright and Stockton.
 Schools Districts include Pine Valley and Cassadaga Valley Central School Districts.
 Within the Study Area in 2014, municipal property taxes constituted an average of 22% of each property’s total tax obligation.
 County taxes constituted an average of 27%, and school taxes claimed the remaining 51%.